Search Marketing for Accountants: What 2,344 Victorian Firms Reveal About Digital Visibility

 For regional firms, the opportunity is arguably greater.
 In less competitive local markets, even modest improvements in digital visibility can deliver disproportionate results.
 A Ballarat accounting firm that optimises its Google Business Profile and builds a basic review strategy could realistically dominate its local search results within a matter of months.

-The full report includes a complete regional breakdown with average scores, firm counts, and priority distributions for every region audited.
+The full report includes a complete regional breakdown with firm counts and visibility benchmarks for every region audited.
 Request your free copy here.

 What Effective Search Marketing for Accountants Looks Like in 2026